aws-solutions-library-samples/guidance-for-connecting-data-products-with-amazon-datazone/README.md

 Check that all requirements were successfully installed.
 Now you can move to the next step.

-### Deploy prerequisites in governance and governed accounts

-In order to deploy this solution's resources in each of the governed accounts; meaning accounts where Amazon DataZone project environments will be hosted, it is necessary to execute the following steps in each one of them:

-#### Bootstrap governance and governed accounts
+### aws cdk bootstrap

+This solution uses [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) CLI to automate its deployment.
+It contains two applications; the first application is intended to be deployed in the central governance account (where Amazon DataZone domain is configured) and second application is intended to be deployed in each of the governed accounts (where data sources are hosted and where producer / consumer project environments will be allocated).

 In order to bootstrap both, the governance and all the governed accounts you need to have an AWS CLI profile for the governance and for each governed account already in place.
 For more details please review the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).